Link Prediction with Untrained Message Passing Layers: Message Passing Architectures

 \subsection{UTMP layers and path based measures}

 Building on the formulations of the untrained layers above, in the following we provide a theoretical analysis that relates the inner products of features resulting from untrained message passing layers to pair-wise measures of node similarity that are based on characteristics of \emph{paths} in the underlying graph.
-Such path based measures quantify the indirect connection strength between node pairs in the absence of a direct link connecting the nodes.
-In order to relate path based measures and untrained MP layers we will assume that initial feature vectors are pairwise orthonormal i.e. $<h_v^{(0)}, h_u^{(0)}>= \delta_{u,v}$.
+Such path based measures offer a way of quantifying the indirect connection strength between node pairs in the absence of a direct link connecting the nodes.
+In order to relate path based measures and UTMP layers we will assume that initial feature vectors are pairwise orthonormal i.e. $\langle h_v^{(0)}, h_u^{(0)}\rangle = \delta_{u,v}$.